durrantX/dsc-phase-2--project/README.md

 Understanding the data involves consolidating information from two distinct movie databases covering the years 2010 to 2018.
 The dataset originates from two separate sources: a SQL database and a CSV file.
 Prior to merging, thorough preprocessing and cleaning procedures are applied.
 Additionally, feature engineering techniques are utilized to establish a new market segment.
 To support initial insights and enhance visualization capabilities, categorical variable is encoded.

 # Exploratory Data Analysis
-During the exploratory data analysis phase, I will investigate patterns, variations, and other characteristics relevant to the business inquiries.
-Simultaneously, I will scrutinize the data for irregularities and recognize any constraints it may have.
+Investigate patterns, variations, and relevant characteristics during exploratory data analysis.
+Scrutinize data for irregularities and constraints.

-# Importing the databases
-Begin by importing the data and converting it into a pandas dataframe.
+- Import databases:
-Data from IMDB is located in a SQLite database will be imported first.To address the business problem tables movie_basic and movie_ratings will be used.
-The dataframe for analysis created by joining movie basics and moving ratings tables.
-Data from the Box Office Mojo is a csv file.
+-  Create dataframe from SQLite database IMDB by joining movie basics and movie ratings tables.

-## Explore and Examine IMDB data
+-  Import Box Office Mojo data from a CSV file.
-### Summary of the overall structure of  IMDB dataframe
+-Summary of IMDB dataframe structure:
-The data summary confirms this is a pandas dataframe.
-The dataframe has 146143 entries within 6 columns.
-Indication of missing data in 3 of the columns.
-Decisions regarding handling of such is taken during data cleaning.
+-   146143 entries, 6 columns.
+-   Missing data in 3 columns.
-dtypes: float64(2), int64(1), object(3) memory usage: 6.7+ MB
+-  dtypes: float64(2), int64(1), object(3).

-### Explore and examine BOM  data
-### Summary of the overall structure of  bom_movie dataframe
+-Summary of bom_movie dataframe structure:
-The data summary confirms this is a pandas dataframe.
-The dataframe has 3387 entries within 5 columns Indication of missing data in 3 of the columns.
-Decisions regarding handling of such is taken during data cleaning. dtypes: float64(1), int64(1), object(3). foreign_gross is an object data type and requres a change to float.
+-   3387 entries, 5 columns.
+-   Missing data in 3 columns.
+-   dtypes: float64(1), int64(1), object(3).
+-   Convert foreign_gross to float dtype.
-# Data Cleaning
+- Data Cleaning:
- Handling inconsistent data:
-Address typos, variations in capitalization, and naming conventions Data Type Conversion
+-   Address typos, capitalization variations, and naming conventions.
-1.Change foreign_gross to float dtype
+-   Convert foreign_gross to float.
-### Merge Databases for Analysis
-To conduct a thorough analysis, I will merge the IMDB and BOM databases.
-This integration will enable a comprehensive examination of the data.
+-Merge Databases for Analysis: Merge IMDB and BOM databases.
-### Explore and examine the merged dataset movie_db
+-   Explore merged dataset movie_db:Examine data structure and numerical features.
-Examine the data structure.
-Overview of the numerical features of the dataset
-### Summary of the overall structure of  movie_dataframe
-The data summary confirms this is a pandas dataframe.
-The combined dataframe has 1767 entries within 10 columns.
-There is no indication of missing data. dtypes: float64(4), int64(2), object(4) memory usage: 151.9+ KB
+-   1767 entries, 10 columns.
+-   No missing data.
+-   dtypes: float64(4), int64(2), object(4).
+-   Drop unnecessary columns
+## Feature Engineering Global Sales
+To address business inquiries, particularly regarding market segmentation,  I established a global sales column by aggregating both foreign and domestic sales.

 ## To address the business inquiry and provide actionable insights:
 1. Analysis will entail movie genres as a predictor of  sales, average rating, and runtime.
 2. Investigate the relationship between movie length (runtime), average rating, and sales across different market segments
 3. Explore how movie length(runtime) correlates with  sales.
 4. Assess geographical market segmentation, aligning with the company's areas of interest.
-## Drop unnecessary columns
-movie_db.drop(['start_year' ,'movieID', 'studio'], axis=1, inplace=True)
-## Feature Engineering Global Sales
-To address business inquiries, particularly regarding market segmentation,  I established a global sales column by aggregating both foreign and domestic sales.

 # Descriptive Statistics
 I will generate statistics that summarize the data concisely, and evaluate different ways to visualize data.
  ## Findings: Central Tendencies